Arrata-TTRPG/Arrata-TTRPG/src/sections/stats.typ

 A critical part of roleplaying is meeting something that is challenging for the character to overcome.
-When this happens; when an action is contested, a
-\textbf{Check} is called for.
-Dice are rolled and compared to a {\em difficulty level} to determine the outcome.
+When this happens; when an action is contested, a *Check* is called for.
+Dice are rolled and compared to a _difficulty level_ to determine the outcome.

 Checks are the core of the vast majority of TTRPGs, and Arrata is no different in this regard.
 Knowing when a check occurs and what to do are critical pieces